prazg/3D_Neurosurgical_Atlas/README.md

 python -m http.server 8000
 # open http://localhost:8000/atlas.html
 ```

-## Deploy (GitHub Pages)

-Push, then Settings → Pages → deploy from branch. `atlas.html`, `manifest.json` and all
-`.glb` files must sit in the same directory. `.nojekyll` is included so Pages serves the
-files unprocessed.

 ## Rebuilding the page

 `build_atlas.py` embeds a folder of `.glb` models into the viewer template